Kernix13/Kernix13/README.md

 ## MY EDUCATION & EXPERIENCE

 - B.S.
 Operations Management, Drexel University 1992
-- 12+ years experience as an Inventory & Forecast Planner/Analyst in the manufacturing, distribution, and retail industries.
+- 12+ years as an Inventory and forecast Planner/Analyst for companies that ranged in size from $10M to $4B annual sales in the manufacturing, distribution, and retail markets.
-- The companies I worked for varied in size from $10M to $4B annual sales.
 - I started my pet services business in 2008 servicing 200+ clients in that time and also hiring 7 employees.
-- Currently taking courses on Udemy and [freeCodeCamp](https://www.freecodecamp.org/fccb4a9d0f6-135f-4a94-97f5-795068269ca7).
+- Currently taking courses on Udemy and [freeCodeCamp](https://www.freecodecamp.org/fccb4a9d0f6-135f-4a94-97f5-795068269ca7) and from Gary Simon and Brad Traversy.
 - freeCodeCamp certifications:
   1. Responsive Web Design (issued July 2, 2021),
   2. JavaScript Algorithms and Data Structures (issued March 30, 2022)